acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 improved behavioural tests focused on interactions between different parts of the authentication flow;
 end-to-end validation using a local Keycloak Identity Provider.

-The different testing phases allowed me to progressively increase confidence in the implementation, moving from isolated component validation to verification of the complete authentication flow.
+These iterations progressively increased confidence in the implementation by moving from isolated component validation to verification of the complete authentication flow.

 After completing the prototype, I performed a final refactoring and cleanup phase, added documentation comments throughout the implementation, and documented: